 Consumers – Gen Z, Millennials, Gen X, and Boomers – all expect brand interactions to be relevant to their immediate context.
 Established brands are scrambling to appear relevant in this mobile-first world, and brand-specific mobile apps are popping up with never-before-seen speed.
 Marketing requires meeting consumers where they are with laser-like targeting of offer & message – and mobile is a key place to do so.

 Seismic shifts are putting customers in control.
-New innovations like mobile Augmented Reality (AR) are changing the landscape of what’s possible in terms of consumer experience.
+New innovations like mobile Augmented Reality (AR), Conversational-AI are changing the landscape of what’s possible in terms of consumer experience.
 This is truly an exciting time to be in marketing technology (MarTech) and data-driven marketing.
 Lot of innovation, experimentation and chaos.

 Marketing technology (MarTech) is composed of the following: data, analytics, sales and marketing automation, email, predictive tools, commerce technology, shopper marketing and payments.